Statewide virtual board member replaced ahead of Monday's scheduled Catholic school vote

-Board Chairman Robert Franklin told the Tulsa World that the board was notified Friday that McCall has appointed Brian Bobek to represent the Fourth Congressional District.
+Board Chairman Robert Franklin told the Tulsa World that the board was notified Friday that McCall has appointed Brian Bobek to represent the 4th Congressional District.

 The change comes with a weighty decision looming Monday for the five-member Statewide Virtual Charter School Board.